Connecticut DSLR & Mirrorless System Photography Workshops

 A high-quality website is of utmost importance, and trust me, not all photographers website platforms are created equally.
 I go into this in more detail as you scroll to the bottom of the page.
 There are dozens of photography platform based website choices to choose from, and each of them has their Pros and Cons.

 I also hired a professional information technology specialist (IT specialist) does all of my computer maintenance and technical needs - handles my Google platform - host my domains, and has built custom websites (using WordPress) for family & friends alike.
-In fact, they have even provided technical implementation and website assistance for a few of my mentoring clients that invested in a website platform prior to allowing me to help them.
+In fact, they have even provided technical implementation and website assistance for a few of my mentoring clients that invested in a different website platform (host) prior to allowing me to help them.
 They've stepped in to diagnose various glitches and issues that pop up all too frequently, and have customized pages on those sites.
-Of course, if you already have the technical skills and are HTML fluent and write code, you are a step ahead already.
+Of course, if you already have the technical computer skills and are HTML fluent and write code, you are a step ahead!

 If this matches the goals you set for yourself, and the kind of experience you'd like to draw from, be sure to scroll down to the bottom of the page to read more about what I can offer!